Developer Guide

 - The command is passed into

-. -
+LogicManager. -

-calls the parseCommand method ofProjactParser
+LogicManagercalls the parseCommand method ofProjactParser. -

-identifies the commandWord, which in this case is ‘taskadd’ and the arguments. -
+ProjactParseridentifies the commandWord, which in this case is ‘taskadd’ and the arguments. -

-, which calls the setTag method ofModel
+LogicManagerthen calls the execute method of theTaskAddCommand, which calls the setTag method ofModel.

 - The command is passed into

-The diagram below shows a sample interaction of TaskAddCommand
+The diagram below shows a sample interaction of TaskAddCommand.

 - Why is it implemented that way: